Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/README.md

 to have credit.
 (Congratulations, This user is eligible for the Loan.)

 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/CongratsResultPage.png?raw=true)

+Otherwise if the prediction is negative, the user is sent to the same page that displays a different message  affirming that this borrower should not get the loan (Unfortunately, This user is not eligible for the Loan.)

 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/UnfortunatelyPage.png?raw=true)

 #### MustBeAdmin Page
-Otherwise if the prediction is unfavorable, the user is sent to this same page does not display this time that this user does not deserve to have a credit.
-(Unfortunately, This user is not eligible for the Loan.)
+If a simple user (who is not an administrator) tries to access the registration page this page will be sent to him, telling him that he cannot access the reserved registration page to administrators. he can therefore then be redirected to the authentication page in order to authenticate as administrator by pressing the "authenticate as administrator" button (Login as an admin account)

 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/BeAdmin.png?raw=true)